tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

           return xr.Dataset.from_dataframe(df, **self.parameters.from_dataframe_kwargs)

-In the above codeblock, the `Parameters` class initiates the parameter dictionaries expected from the retriever.yaml file.
-These dictionaries are then called for the respective pandas and xarray functions in the "read" function.
+As you can see in the above code, our reader is contained by the class `NCEIReader`.
+The `Parameters` class initiates the parameters expected from the retriever.yaml file, which are then fed to the "read" function, which contains the reader's source code.

-Replace the code in reader.py with the above code block.
+Note, after running the reader, the pipeline runs the dataset through the retriever.
+If variable names are changed in the reader source code, this change should be reflected in the vairables' input names in retriever.yaml.

 .. figure:: custom/custom3.png
     :align: center